 This trope is for instances of this special punishment.
 More often than not, this comes up in period pieces, due to this practice ending in the Victorian era.

-- In a rare American occurrence, a scene in Django Unchained has Stephen summarily sentence Django to servitude in an Australian mining company, where he'll be worked literally to death and then buried in a mass grave, just for shooting up his recently deceased master's plantation.
-Unfortunately, these particular Australians are more gullible than Stephen had anticipated, and Django deals with them before returning to the plantation to pick up where he had left off during his Roaring Rampage of Revenge.
+- In a rare American occurrence, a scene in Django Unchained has Stephen summarily sentence Django to servitude in an Australian (or at least Australian-run) mining company, where he'll be worked literally to death and then buried in a mass grave, for the crime of shooting up Calvin Candie's plantation.
+Fortunately for Django, these particular Australians are more gullible than Stephen had anticipated, and he deals with them before returning to the plantation to pick up where he had left off during his Roaring Rampage of Revenge.

-- Zu neun Ufern (a.k.a.
+- Zu neuen Ufern (a.k.a.
 To New Shores and To a Distant Shore) is a 1937 German film about a singer in Victorian London who takes the blame for her aristocratic lover's forging of cheques and who is sentenced to be transported to Australia.
-It is largely a propoganda piece designed to attack the British aristocracy.
+It is largely a propaganda piece designed to attack the British aristocracy.

 - This is the Artful Dodger's final fate in Oliver Twist.

 - This practice was referenced during a Bat Deduction by Vizzini in The Princess Bride and its film adaptation, who mentions that Australia is entirely populated by criminals.

 - In "Riding the Rays", a nonfiction piece by Douglas Adams collected in The Salmon of Doubt, Douglas's wife tells him that according to her guidebook Brisbane was a penal colony for people who'd committed crimes after being transported, and Douglas looks out over the Great Barrier Reef and realises why Australians are always smiling at British people as though the Brits have missed the joke.

 - Sherlock Holmes